coursera/courier/index.md

 Ordinarily, arrays are defined inline inside other types.
-But if needed, typerefs allow a map to be defined in a separate .pdsc file and be assigned a unique type name.
+But if needed, typerefs allow a map to be defined in a separate `.pdsc` or `.courier` file and be assigned a unique type name.
 See below for more details about typerefs.

 Map Type